 Jason Mitchell is a native Nashvillian singer/songwriter whose tastes in music run from Vintage R&B to Contemporary Country.
 Raised on Barry White and the Temptations and Moe Bandy and Alabama, he thinks lyrics are still important in a song; they have to speak to him.

-He has deep family roots, wife Allison, who will become a Nurse Practitioner next year and 3½ year old son Jackson who is the light in his life.
-After taking the last 3 years off to spend with his family and write and record,
+He has deep family roots; wife Allison, who will soon become a Nurse Practitioner and 5 year old son Jackson who is the light in his life.

 Jason is passionate about getting back to work, on the road, singing his songs to his fans.
 He’s missed it.
 He’s ready.

 Funny how sometimes the things a person most fiercely resists later become the very things they embrace most completely.
 That's certainly the case with Jason Mitchell, a dynamic young country singer whose music business childhood left him convinced he wanted nothing to do with being a performer.

 "I was born in Nashville and grew up a total studio rat," Jason explains.
 "My dad, Dan Mitchell, is a producer and songwriter ("If You're Gonna Play In Texas (You Gotta Have A Fiddle In The Band") and mom, Cathy, made stage clothes for a bunch of stars."

 He received a degree in Musicology 101 at an early age watching and learning from the likes of music legends Tiny Tim, Johnny PayCheck, Big Al Downing, Moe Bandy and business veteran Dale Morris.